hdShang/arxiv-daily/docs/cs-RO/2025-10-01/papers/251000425v1-conflict-based-search-as-a-protocol-a-multi-agent-motion-planning-pr.md

 ---
 layout: default
-title: Conflict-Based Search as a Protocol: A Multi-Agent Motion Planning Protocol for Heterogeneous Agents, Solvers, and Independent Tasks
+title: "Conflict-Based Search as a Protocol: A Multi-Agent Motion Planning Protocol for Heterogeneous Agents, Solvers, and Independent Tasks"
 ---

 # Conflict-Based Search as a Protocol: A Multi-Agent Motion Planning Protocol for Heterogeneous Agents, Solvers, and Independent Tasks